jyablonski/doqs/src/content/docs/architecture/nba_project.md

 ```

 Although it's an OLTP Database and not a true data warehouse, it effectively handles the analytical workloads for the project while being the most cost-effective solution available.

----

-## Closing Notes

-This project has evolved from a personal learning experiment into a scalable, full-stack data platform.
-While focused on NBA data, its architecture and components are transferable to other domains or datasets.